tiprankstipranks

 We are subject to statutory, regulatory and legal developments that could have a material adverse impact on our business.

-Our statutory, regulatory and legal environments expose us to complex compliance and litigation risks that could have a material adverse effect on our operations.
-Some of the most significant compliance and litigation risks we face include, but are not limited to: ?the difficulty of complying with sometimes conflicting statutes and regulations in local, national or international jurisdictions;?the potential for unexpected costs related to compliance with new or existing environmental legislation or international agreements affecting energy, carbon emissions, electronics recycling and water or product materials;?the challenges of ensuring compliance with applicable product compliance laws and regulations with respect to both the products we sell and the products we contract to manufacture, including laws and regulations related to product safety and product transport;?the financial, operational and business impact of evolving regulations governing data privacy and security, including limitations on the collection, use or sharing of information; consumer rights to access, delete or limit/opt-out of the use of information; or litigation arising from new private rights of action;?the impact of other new or changing statutes and regulations including, but not limited to, financial reform; National Labor Relations Board rule changes; healthcare reform; contracted worker labor laws; corporate governance matters; escheatment rules; rules governing pricing, content, distribution, copyright, mobile communications, AI deployment or usage, electronic device certification or payment services; and/or other future legislation that could affect how we operate and execute our strategies as well as alter our expense structure;?the impact of litigation, including class-action lawsuits involving consumers and shareholders and labor and employment matters;?the possibility of a federal ban on arbitration clauses in consumer and/or employee contracts, which could increase costs of dispute resolution; and ?the impact of changes in the federal executive and legislative branches on the development, or changes in, laws, regulations and policies, such as economic, fiscal, tax, retail, labor and social policies.
-The impact of geopolitical tensions, including the potential implementation of more restrictive trade policies, higher tariffs or the renegotiation of existing trade agreements in the U.S. or countries where we sell our products and services or procure products, could have a material adverse effect on our business.
-In particular, political or trade disputes, or future phases of trade negotiations with China could lead to the imposition of tariffs or other trade actions that could adversely affect our supply chain and our business and could require us to take action to mitigate those effects.
-Further, the impact of potential changes in U.S., state or other countries' tax laws and regulations or evolving interpretations of existing laws, could adversely affect our financial condition and results of operations.
-Regulatory activity that affects the retail sector has grown in recent years, increasing the risk of fines and additional operating costs associated with compliance.
+The laws and regulations with which we must comply expose us to complex compliance and litigation risks that could have a material adverse effect on our operations.
+Some of the most significant compliance and litigation risks we face include, but are not limited to: ?the difficulty of complying with sometimes conflicting statutes and regulations in local, national and international jurisdictions;?the potential for incremental costs related to compliance with new or existing environmental legislation or international agreements affecting energy transition, greenhouse gas emissions, electronics recycling and water or product materials;?the challenges of ensuring compliance with applicable product laws and regulations, including laws and regulations related to product safety, product transport and product disposal, as well as laws and regulations related to the products sold by us or by our third-party Marketplace sellers and the products we contract to manufacture;?the impact of evolving regulations governing data privacy and security, including limitations on the collection, use or sharing of information, consumer rights to access, delete or limit/opt-out of the use of information, and litigation arising from new private rights of action;?the impact of other new or changing statutes and regulations related to, but not limited to, finance, healthcare, corporate governance matters, escheatment, pricing, anti-money laundering, content, distribution, copyright, mobile communications, AI deployment or usage, electronic device certification or payment services, or other future legislation that could affect how we operate and execute our strategies or alter our expense structure;?the challenges of ensuring compliance with applicable labor and employment laws, including: laws governing the organization of unions and related rules that affect the nature of labor relations, which are frequently modified by the National Labor Relations Board; laws that impact the relationship between the company and independent contractors and the classification of employees and independent contractors; laws regarding diversity, equity and inclusion, inclusion and belonging, discrimination and related issues; and laws that impact minimum wage, sick time, paid leave, non-compete covenants and scheduling requirements;?the impact of litigation, including class-action lawsuits involving consumers, shareholders and labor and employment matters;?the possibility of a federal ban on arbitration clauses in consumer or employee contracts, which could increase costs of dispute resolution;?the impact of potential changes in U.S., state or other countries' tax laws and regulations or evolving interpretations of existing laws; and ?the impact of changes in the federal government on laws, regulations and policies; and the potential for an increasing patchwork of state regulations.
+Regulatory activity affecting the retail sector has increased in recent years, raising the risk of fines and additional operating costs associated with compliance.
 Additionally, defending against lawsuits and other proceedings may involve significant expense and divert management's attention and resources from other matters.
-Concern over climate change may result in new or additional legal, legislative and regulatory requirements to reduce or mitigate the effects of climate change on the environment, which could result in future tax, compliance, transportation and utility cost increases.
-Our own climate change-oriented initiatives, such as our attempts to increase energy efficiency during store construction and remodeling, could also increase our costs.
-In addition, changes to the environment, both long-term and short-term, may affect consumer shopping behavior in a way that negatively impacts our revenue, revenue mix and profitability.

 Environmental / Social - Risk 1